ForeignOx/notes/Mathematics/Probability/Expectation.md

 $$
 Note expectation does not always exist, since expectation exists finitely, which means that, for discrete $\sum|x|p(x)<\infty$, and for continuous, $\int_{-\infty}^{\infty} |x|f(x) \, dx<\infty$
 ___
-THis process is equivalent to haveing the function:
+This process is equivalent to haveing the function:
 $$
 X:\Omega\to \mathbb{R}\to \mathbb{R}
 $$